willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

 > [!NOTE]
 > As of October 2024, this endpoint is supported only in the beta version of the Microsoft Graph API.
 You must also specify values for the **eligibilityFilteringEnabledEntities** property when you [register the workforce integration](#step-4a-register-the-workforce-integration-in-your-tenant).

+The following diagram shows the flow of data.

 :::image type="content" source="media/shifts-custom-connector-read.png" alt-text="Diagram showing the flow for eligibility filtering requests.":::